-“Fine, but you need to talk about it, it’s not healthy to keep it all in.”
-Zahra turned back to look at the road in front of her.
+“Fine, but you need to talk about it.
+It’s not healthy to keep it all in.”
+Zahra turned back to look at the road.

-“Are you trying to analyze me, Dr. PhD in psychology?”
+“Are you trying to analyze me, Ms. PhD in psychology?”

 “Maybe.”
-This time, a small smile ghosted on her face.
+This time, a small smile flickered on her face.
 “Let’s get to work.”

-Yasin turned away from studying her face and saw the familiar silhouette of a once-loved family home reduced to just one standing wall.
-To the army or rebels, it looked just like every other building on the street.
-Reduced to nothing but dust, burn marks on the wall echoing the fate of those who once danced and sang in the home, but now, were empty bodies thrown into the street.
-Only the doctors and patients knew different.
-Hidden in the shadow of the remaining wall, was a door leading down into a basement, a basement that sheltered the dying and nursed them back to health.
+Yasin turned away and saw a once-loved family home reduced to just one standing wall.
+To the army or rebels, it looked like every other building on the street.
+Nothing but dust, burn marks on the wall echoing the fate of those who once danced and sang in the home.
+Only the doctors and patients knew differently.
+Hidden in the shadow of the remaining wall was a door leading down into a basement, a basement that sheltered the dying and nursed them back to health.

 Zahra glanced around in suspicion before throwing the door open and stepping into the darkness below.
-Yasin followed, shutting the door and enclosing them in pitch-black darkness.
-A faint cry of a child was heard in front of their party as they walked, on sure-feet once again even with the darkness pressing against their eyes.
-Despite the smell of blood and other smells that he’d rather not identify, Yasin felt comfortable, the unease he felt just a couple minutes before fading away in the back of his subconscious as each step brought him closer to the makeshift hospital.
+Yasin followed, shutting the door, enclosing them in darkness.
+They could hear the faint cry of a child.
+Despite the smell of blood and other aromas he’d rather not identify, Yasin felt comfortable, the unease he felt just a couple minutes before fading away in the back of his subconscious as each step brought him closer to the makeshift hospital.
 He was needed here.
 He could make a difference.
-The screaming sounds of bombs and rockets were just faint whispers to the sound of old heart monitors and the single oxygen machine they were able to hook up.
-The blinding light of the sterile one-room hospital flooded Yasin’s eyes as he stepped into the basement, and he bit back a surprised shout when a high-pitch voice call out his name, ripping him away from his thoughts.
+The screaming sounds of bombs and rockets were faint whispers next to the sound of old heart monitors and the single oxygen machine they were able to hook up.
+The blinding light of the sterile one-room hospital suddenly flooded Yasin’s eyes.

-“Dr. Yasin, I am so glad you are back, little Hassan here is coughing up blood and I don’t know what to do!”
-A young attendant flew to his side, a clipboard with all of the patients’ information clutched in her trembling hands.
+“Dr. Yasin, I am so glad you are back!
+Hassan is coughing up blood, and I don’t know what to do!”
+The young attendant flew to Yasin’s side, a clipboard in her trembling hands.

-Samaira nodded as her cheeks became rosey from the compliment.
-She spotted Zahra, who had managed to sneak past the girl and was instead trying to calm down a grieving mother, and promptly left Yasin’s side.
-He smiled grimly as he watched her closely, a brotherly protectiveness rearing a head in his mind.
-Doctors in Aleppo were being hunted down and tortured, and the government would not care if Samaira weren’t a real doctor, she would be tortured just the same as Yasin if she were found.
-Her entire family had been killed in an air raid two months ago, and she had found shelter in the basement.
-When Samaira was strong enough, she wanted to help out the doctors, and frankly, Yasin and Zahra needed the help too much to say no.
+Samaira nodded as her cheeks became pink from the compliment.
+He smiled grimly as he watched her closely, a brotherly protectiveness rearing its head.
+Doctors in Aleppo were being hunted down and tortured, and the government would not care if Samaira wasn’t a real doctor; she would be tortured just the same as Yasin if she were found.
+Her entire family had been killed in an air raid two months earlier, and she had found shelter in the basement.
+When Samaira’s wounds healed, she had wanted to help the doctors, and Yasin and Zahra had needed the help too much to say no.

-He quickly shook those thoughts from his head and turned back to the little boy, Hassan, who had with dried blood crusted on his chin and fresh blood sparkling on his teeth.
-“Alright, my son.”
-Yasin leaned down to the terrified boy’s eye level, “Let’s get you fixed up the best we can.”
+He turned to the little boy, Hassan, who had dried blood crusted on his chin and fresh blood sparkling on his teeth.
+“All right, my son.”
+Yasin leaned down to the terrified boy’s eye level.
+“Let’s get you fixed up the best we can.”

-The rest of the day was a blur, the sounds of pain and sorrow fuelling Yasin to work harder, pushing him past his breaking point.
-With only one clock working, he didn’t even notice that it was one in the morning until Zahra sided up to him as he was leaning up against the wall after completing a surgery to remove shrapnel from a mother’s shoulder.
+The rest of the day was a blur, the sounds of pain and sorrow fueling Yasin to work harder, pushing him past his breaking point.
+With only one clock working, he didn’t realize it was one in the morning until Zahra sided up to him as he was leaning against the wall.
+He had just completed a surgery to remove shrapnel from a mother’s shoulder.

-“I will, I promise, I just have one more patient- a teacher who sustained a bullet to the back of the leg, then I will be done.”
-Yasin pushed himself off the wall, pretending not to notice the blood left behind from where he was just standing.
+“I will, I promise.
+I just have one more patient, a teacher who sustained a bullet to the back of the leg.
+Then I will be done.”
+Yasin pushed off the wall, pretending not to notice the blood left behind from where he was just standing.

-“That’s what you always say,” Zahra retorted back under her breath, slipping past him to finish up her rounds.
+“That’s what you always say,” Zahra retorted, slipping past him to finish up her rounds.

 “Dr. Zahra!
 Dr. Yasin!
 Please, wake up!”
 A shrill voice jolted both doctors awake.
 “Samaira?”
 Yasin grumbled, his eyes heavy with sleep.

 “Doctor!
-Please the air raids are coming, they are bombing again!”
+The air raids are coming.
+They are bombing again!”
 Samaira sank to the ground and wrapped her skinny arms around her body.

 “How close to the hospital?”
-Zahra grabbed Yasin’s hand violently and gripped it tight.
+Zahra grabbed Yasin’s hand and gripped it tight.

 “Too close.
 They are coming for us.”

-The ceiling shuddered as the air raid continued on over their heads.
+The ceiling shuddered as the air raid continued overhead.
 Yasin glanced up and felt his blood run cold.
-He knew.
 He knew that the sound of the plane flying overhead would lead to his demise.
 It was a foreshadowing that he could not deny.
-He knew in his heart and in his mind that he was about to die.
+He knew he was about to die.
 He needed to minimize the damage.
 Zahra appeared behind him, holding two babies in her arms.

 “Run!
 Run, Zahra, run!
 I’ll meet you at the hospital!”
-He cried out as he dashed back into the depths of the basement, suddenly remembering the unconscious teacher he had left on the table, afraid to move her after the surgery in case she bled out.
-He was out of blood bags to give.
+He cried out as he dashed back into the basement, suddenly remembering the unconscious teacher he had left on the operating table, afraid to move her after the surgery.

-Zahra nodded in grim determination; she knew that Aleppo could not afford to lose two doctors and her staying would not only endanger the lives of the two babies but of Aleppo’s fate itself.
+Zahra nodded in grim determination; she knew that Aleppo could not afford to lose two doctors; her staying would not only endanger the lives of the two babies but the fate of Aleppo itself.

 “Of course.”
-Yasin smiled a genuine smile and watched her figure run into the firelight until she was too far away to be seen.
+Yasin smiled a genuine smile and watched her figure run into the firelight.
 He dashed back into the operating room and saw the teacher sleeping peacefully on the table.
-A loud boom echoed above him, and the lights flickered until he was plunged into complete darkness.
-“Well, that’s just great,” he muttered as he slid his arms around the unconscious body in front of him.
+A loud boom echoed above him, and the lights flickered, then plunged the room in complete darkness.
+“Well, that’s just great,” he muttered as he slid his arms around the teacher.

-Once balanced with the woman’s weight, Yasin stepped out of the OR and into the main room.
-Another bomb was dropped, this one closer to the hospital, and the shock sent Yasin falling back, hitting his head on a bed before slamming into the ground with the patient’s weight crushing him.
+Carrying the unconscious woman, Yasin stepped out of the OR and into the main room.
+Another bomb fell, this time closer to the hospital.
+The shock threw Yasin back, and he hit his head on a bed before slamming onto the ground.
 His vision faded in and out, his head spiking in pain.
 Groaning, he moved his trembling hand to the back of his head and felt slick blood coat the tips of his fingers.
-“Perfect.”

-A thousand different emotions and a thousand different memories set his body on fire until he disappeared with ashes falling and the stars dancing in the sky.
+A thousand emotions and memories set his body on fire until he disappeared into the falling ashes.
+The stars danced in the sky.